 5.)
 Post-Launch Support Is Key

 Has the potential dev company that you’re vetting laid out a clear plan for support once the product has launched?
 Whether you have internal teams that will be doing the lion’s share or not, it is essential that the company that built your product set clear expectations for how you can anticipate their support.
-There are a number of things to pay attention to and ask about in regards to their support services.
+There are a number of things to pay attention to and ask about in regard to their support services.
 For example, ensure they have a clear support process for you to follow.
-Find out what their support covers, and get the costs affiliated with support.
+Find out what their support covers and get the costs affiliated with support.

 Great Tech Partnerships, Great Products Made

 We hope this brief guide helps you create lasting and valuable relationships with the tech company you partner with next!